 Hartford Seminary requires that at least one-third of the credits required be taken in courses taught in the classroom on the Hartford Seminary campus.
 This allows for up to two-thirds of the credits to be taken in a combination of the following formats: off-site courses, on-line courses, independent study, travel seminars, field education, and if applicable; transfer credit, final project/paper/thesis, or the final project.

-Graduate Certificate: 6 of 18 credits

-Graduate Certificate: 9 of 24 credits

-Master of Arts: 16 of 48 credits

-Doctor of Ministry: 12 of 36 credits
+Graduate Certificate: 6 of 18 credits Graduate Certificate: 9 of 24 credits M.A. in Religious Studies: 16 of 48 credits M.A. in Transformative: 12 of 36 credits